 Bhutan became the first of two carbon negative countries by 2021.
 This means it removes more CO2 from the air than it emits into it.
 It consists primarily of forest and agricultural land and resides on the Eastern Himalayas.

 Suriname became the second of two carbon negative countries.
 Like Bhutan, it emits less carbon dioxide than it retrieves from the atmosphere.
 Mostly tropical rainforests cover its area.
-The Atlantic Ocean borders this African country to the north.
+The Atlantic Ocean borders this South American country to the north.

 In 2019, this country achieved zero metric tons of carbon dioxide emissions.
 This nation continues the switch from fossil views to wind and solar power.
 It’s not industrialized, which increases chance of permanent zero emission levels.
 Unpredictable, rising water tides inspired the concern to improve air quality here.